rfccambridge/robocup-software/README.md

 Follow [these](https://robocup-ssl.github.io/ssl-refbox/install.html) instructions to install and run the refbox.

-# OLD - WE RECOMMEND LINUX
+# WINDOWS/MAC MAY BE A STRUGGLE - WE RECOMMEND LINUX
 ### NOTES FOR MAC

 TODO: For mac users, installing pygame for python3 may require more steps